AlacrisIO/alacrity/README.md

 this, Alacrity compiles messages to be prefixed with unique designations that isolate communication for an application, in a way analogous to ports in TCP/UDP.

 XXX The sub-blockchains are even per-application-instance.
-If we play rock-paper-scissors many time, XXX each instance will have its own prefix or encoding.
+If we play
-XXX In practice, it's not so much a prefix as it is part of the "address" of the computation:
-XXX In Bitcoin, you'd send money to a continuation "script" identified by XXX the hash of code including all closed-over variables, which if needed XXX would include some unique differentiating value.
-XXX In rchain's rholang, which uses a variant of the Pi calculus, XXX this would be even more directly supported.
-XXX On Ethereum, the code would be in a "contract" with a unique address and a read/write state XXX (at the VM level, a map from uint256 to uint256, but higher-level languages build arbitrary stuff XXX on top of that).
-You'd somehow generate a unique address for the interaction XXX that can't be faked by third parties (hash of the player addresses and number they provide), XXX and would store the state of the interaction under that address.
+    rock-paper-scissors many time, each instance will have its own prefix or encoding.
+In practice, it's not so much a prefix as it is part of the "address" of the computation: In Bitcoin, you'd send money to a continuation "script" identified by the hash of code including all closed-over variables, which if needed would include some unique differentiating value.
+In rchain's rholang, which uses a variant of the Pi calculus, this would be even more directly supported.
+On Ethereum, the code would be in a "contract" with a unique address and a read/write state (at the VM level, a map from uint256 to uint256, but higher-level languages build arbitrary stuff on top of that).
+You'd somehow generate a unique address for the interaction that can't be faked by third parties (hash of the player addresses and number they provide), and would store the state of the interaction under that address.
-XXX When we prove full abstraction for the sub-blockchain and study the strand spaces, XXX we must show somehow that indeed each instance of interaction is well separate from the others.
-XXX Presumably, at the beginning at least, we'll axiomatize that the proper use of contracts works.
-XXX Later on, we may prove it from a model of the Blockchain.
+    When we prove full abstraction for the sub-blockchain and study the strand spaces, we must show somehow that indeed each instance of interaction is well separate from the others.
+Presumably, at the beginning at least, we'll axiomatize that the proper use of contracts works.
+Later on, we may prove it from a model of the Blockchain.

 A **distributed application** is a collection of _participants_ that post to a _blockchain_ to collaboratively implement some functionality.
 These participants agree on a _protocol_.

-XXX Apparently, our current investors prefer the term "Decentralized Application" XXX to "Distributed Application".
+XXX Apparently, our current investors prefer the term "Decentralized Application"
+    to "Distributed Application".
 Go figure.

+YYY Feel free to `replace-string`

 A **protocol** is the language of _messages_ that the set of _participants_ in a _distributed application_, as well as an